mathewa6/MathJax-Node-Accessibility-Demo/readme.md

           content: ["value1", "value2", "value3", ...]
       }
       ```
+      `success`-attribute:
-      The success-value will be 1 (true) or 0 (false).
+      Value will be 1 (true) or 0 (false), depending on the status.
+      `timeMS`-attribute:
-      The timeMS-value will contain information about the processing time.
+      Value will contain information about the serverside processing time.
+      `content`-attribute:
-      The content-value will contain information about occuring errors.
+      Value will contain information about occuring errors (if `success`-attribute equals 0)
+      OR
-      If everything is fine, the outputs content value will consist of the returned *HTML* strings packed into an array.
+      the value will contain *HTML* strings packed into an array (if `success`-attribute equals 1).

 ## cURL Commands